List of DC Comics characters: G: Paul Gambi

 Paul Gambi is a tailor in Central City and associate of the Rogues.
 He later created the "ultimate super-costume", which was first worn by serial killer Dell Merriwether until he was defeated by Flash and Green Lantern and sentenced to the electric chair.
 However, the suit unexpectedly gained sentience and became indestructible.

 In the "DC Rebirth" reboot, Flash unsuccessfully invades Gambi's business to find the Rogues.

 Paul Gambi in other media

 Paul Gambi appears in Batman: The Brave and the Bold #15.

 Gamesman

-Gamesman is a character appearing in American comic books published by DC Comics.

 Gamesman is a mercenary.
 He kidnapped Animal Man's daughter Maxine Baker and imprisoned her in the Red.
 At the time when Aquaman was blinded by Poseidon for besting Triton, Animal Man sought out Aquaman for help.
 Animal Man draws upon the strength of the sperm whale Namek to damage Gamesman's armor causing him to flee Both of them managed to free Maxine as Animal Man taps into the fight abilities of a gull to pursue Gamesman while Aquaman keeps Maxine safe.

 During the "Infinite Crisis" storyline, Gamesman appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.

+Gangbuster

+Gangbuster is the name of two characters in DC Comics.

+Jose Delgado

+Jose Delgado grew up in the Metropolis area known as Suicide Slum.
+As he grew older he became a skilled boxer.
+He went into teaching and ended up as a high school teacher in Metropolis.
+He became a mentor to Jerry White (the son of Perry White).
+When Lex Luthor enlisted youth gangs into organized crime under his control, Jose adopted the identity of Gangbuster to deal with the threat posed to the teenagers in his community.

+Jose Delgado suffered a spinal injury while saving Lois Lane's life during a fight with a creature called Combattor.
+Delgado was hospitalized and talked into retiring by Cat Grant.
+He recovered the ability to walk with the assistance of a LexCorp cybernetic implant.
+After recovering, Delgado discovered that the implant which enabled him to walk was a LexCorp invention, and that Lex Luthor could use it to take control of his body.
+Luthor forced Gangbuster to attack Professor Emil Hamilton, an ally of Superman.
+Hamilton was later able to successfully alter the implant, allowing Gangbuster to regain control.